1 - Introduction and Orientation

 Friday: Communicating your results

-No More Labs– wor on your final projects instead
+No More Labs– work on your final projects instead

 Social Science Modeling (A Brief Introduction)